eawag-rdm/ckool/README.md

 # Ckool

 CKAN Tool, in short ckool!
 A tool for working with CKAN.

+> **Current limitations**:
+> - the machine running the publishing process needs enough free storage to hold the entire package it wants to publish
+> - no complex parallel workflows at the moment
+> - implement better tracking for uploading and publishing, so that already uploaded/published resources will not be tried again
+> - expose more functions to CLI?
+Eg.: access to datastore, datacite, dora
+> - Add function documentation for API - create readthedocs

 ## Installation